asimonia/ReactBasicsProject/README.md

 ## Building the Statistics Component
 Now that we have our state consolidated in a single place, we can use it to build more components.
 We will build a component that summarizes the data in the game.

+## Adding Players to the Scoreboard
+Inputs in HTML are stateful.

+Controlled Component: An input form is controlled when it’s value is passed to it by the parent component.
+This requires us to update the passed value when it changes by listening for the onChange event of the input component.